 - 1. To qualify for admission to a taught degree Programme a candidate must have obtained a degree from a university of the United Kingdom or other qualification(s) deemed equivalent by the Teaching, Learning and Assessment Committee.
 Suitably qualified applicants may be admitted direct to the second year of studies leading to the degree of M.Phil. - 2.
-The following categories of student may make application to the Faculty Business Committee to have their registration transferred to study for the degree of M.Litt. or M.Sc. or M. Res. and may count towards the requirement of that degree such number of months of full-time study (or their part-time equivalent) as have been completed since their date of first matriculation:- - A. students who have satisfactorily completed six months of study under Research Ordinance 12; - B. students attending a Postgraduate Diploma Programme who, on the recommendation of their supervisor, are deemed able to submit a dissertation of sufficient quality. - 3.
+The following categories of student may make application to the Faculty Business Committee to have their registration transferred to study for the degree of M.Litt. or M.Sc. or M. Res. and may count towards the requirement of that degree such number of months of full-time study (or their part-time equivalent) as have been completed since their date of first matriculation:- - A. students who have satisfactorily completed six months of study under Research Ordinance 12; - 3. students attending a Postgraduate Diploma Programme who, on the recommendation of their supervisor, are deemed able to submit a dissertation of sufficient quality.
+Students who gain the requisite grades in the taught element are automatically entitled to continue to the dissertation. - 3.
 The following categories of student may make application to the Faculty Business Committee to transfer to the second year of study for the degree of M.Phil. and may count towards the requirement of that degree such number of months of full-time study (or their part-time equivalent) as have been completed since their date of first matriculation: - A. students who have satisfactorily completed six months of study under Research Ordinance 12 and who are deemed fit to undertake independent research; - B. students attending a taught Programme who, on the recommendation of their supervisor, are deemed fit to undertake independent research. - 4.
 Applications for admission to a taught postgraduate programme must be submitted to the Postgraduate Admissions Office, which shall have power, after consultation with the relevant School/s, to admit applicants who are deemed to satisfy the requirements referred to in this Regulation.